Jukebox Production in

 Hansen, who was indeed a very good furniture maker, made the boxes called Luna-Box

 in the basement under a restaurant owned by Sigv.
 Hufeldt.
-The number of boxes

-produced is unknown today, but they were according to reliable information to
+The number of boxes produced is unknown today, but they were according to

-be found in Copenhagen in the early years of the sixties.
-The boxes made by the
+reliable information to be found in Copenhagen in the early years of the

-company owned by Svend Jarlstrøm are also reasonably unknown today.
-The editor
+Jarlstrøm are also reasonably unknown today.
+The

-slot-machine and jukebox trade.
+the slot-machine and jukebox trade.

 In